 Spellings are given to children on a weekly basis.
 The spellings are based on the spelling patterns included in the new curriculum for English, which is currently being followed by Years 3, 4 and 5.
 In addition to these spellings the children will be introduced to words taken from the Y3/4 and Y5/6 words list which children are expected to be able to spell by the end of their time in Key Stage 2.

 The importance of maintaining a high standard of presentation in all children’s work in all subjects is stressed in all lessons throughout the curriculum, and all staff expect the children to ensure that they present their work to the best of their abilities and to be proud of the work they produce.
+This is celebrated in our annual Handwriting Competition.

 Many of the English initiatives are shared with the schools within the town of Market Drayton.
 Staff share initiatives and new approaches to the teaching and learning of English with other English lead teachers, allowing for consistency and cohesion as part of the Town Schools Partnership, thus promoting best practice across classrooms and schools.
 Governor links are also well established with the link Governor regularly meeting with the co-ordinator to be briefed upon developments within the subject and new ideas being trialled and eventually rolled out across the whole school.
 It is a very well-resourced subject, with established links with the school library service and local library being utilised fully to ensure that the children are exposed to quality texts and research materials to source a given text type or theme.